mcollina/fastparallel/README.md

 ## Caveats

-The `results` object will be non-ordered, and the `done` function will be called only once, even if more than one error happen.
+The `results` array will be non-ordered, and the `done` function will be called only once, even if more than one error happen.

 This library works by caching functions, so that running a new parallel